mavrxlab/NSFrmarkdown/README.md

 # NSFrmarkdown
-An R Markdown template for NSF proposals
+An R Markdown template for NSF proposals.
+This is currently being updated for recent changes in the NSF PAPPG.

 ## Steps